andycroll/andycroll.com/_posts/2023/2023-07-17-beware-of-raw-erb.md

 ## Use…

-…Rails’ sanitization methods to ensure content is sanitized before it gets to the view:
+…Rails’s sanitization methods to ensure content is made safe before it gets to the view:

 ```ruby
 # In the controller